 WHEN EMAIL ADDRESS IS NOT EMPTY AND TERMS OF SERVICE IS CHECKED SHOW SUBMIT

-Go to Behavior -> Conditional Logic, open the conditional logic builder and click Add Condition to a new condition.
+Go to Behavior -> Conditional Logic, open the conditional logic builder, and click Add Condition to a new condition.

-The first rule concerns the Email field which is required to not be empty.
+The first rule concerns the Email field, which is required not to be empty.
 Select Email Address in the fields dropdown, and set the Comparison Operator to Is not empty.
 Next, click on the first button with the plus icon to add a second rule.
-From the fields dropdown select Terms of Service and set the Operator to Is checked.
+From the fields dropdown, select Terms of Service and set the Operator to Is checked.

 Our rules should look like in the screenshot below:

-Click save and you’re done.
+Click save, and you’re done.
 You have now applied a more complex conditional logic to your form.